-The straight-line design means that the staircase doesn’t need any special structural support.
-It only needs to attach at the top and the bottom.
+The straight-line design doesn’t require special structural support – it only needs to attach at the top and the bottom.
 This type of staircase also allows for easier installation of railings and handrails.

 Of course, there are variations of straight stairs.
-These include open risers, modern materials and metal cable railings that significantly alter the basic look.
+These include open risers, modern materials, and metal cable railings that alter the basic look.

 Straight Stairs with a Central Landing

-If you have a tall, high-ceilinged room and are considering a straight staircase that will need to be more than 12 feet high, it will require a central landing.
-The same is true if your planned staircase has more than the standard number of risers, which is usually 16.
+If you have a tall, high-ceilinged room and are considering a straight staircase that needs to be more than 12 feet high, it will require a central landing.
+The same is true if your planned staircase has more than the standard number of risers, which is 16.

 The main drawback of straight stairs with a central landing is the increased amount of space they require, which usually leads designers to choose another style.
-This type of staircase is generally used in commercial buildings, not private homes.
+This type of staircase is most common in commercial buildings, not private homes.

 L-shaped types of staircase

-In addition, they tend to take up less space and can be used in the corner of a room.
+In addition, they take up less space, and contractors can build them in the corner of a room.
 For some people, they are also easier to navigate because of the wider flat landing that breaks up the flight of stairs.

-Of course, these types of staircases are more complex to build and consequently more expensive.
-L-shaped staircases also usually require support for the landing and the turn.
+These types of staircases are more complex to build and consequently more expensive.
+L-shaped staircases also require support for the landing and the turn.

 U-Shaped Types of Stairs

-Winder stairs are a lot like an L-shaped staircase, except that there is no landing.
-Instead, the stairs are continuous, taking on a wedge shape as they make the turn.
-These are far less common in contemporary homes and are typical of older residences.
-Rarely were they used as the primary staircase and were more likely the secondary staircase in the home.
+Winder stairs are a lot like an L-shaped staircase, except there is no landing.
+Instead, the stairs are continuous, taking on a wedge shape as they turn.
+Winder stairs are typical of older residences.
+Rarely were they the primary staircase – they were often a secondary staircase in the home.

-A circular staircase is more like a traditional staircase than a spiral one — think of the kind you might find in a medieval castle.
-While it does go around and the steps are tapered, the curve is more relaxed and the steps are easier to navigate.
+A circular staircase is more similar to a traditional staircase than a spiral one — think of the kind you might find in a medieval castle.
+While the stairs taper, the curve is more relaxed, and the steps are easier to navigate.

 Sometimes called helixed stairs, this curved staircase is more graceful and less compact, which helps to create an architectural focal point.
 Of course, circular stairs require more open space and are costlier to build.

-Most commonly used in or near an entryway, a curved staircase is a design statement.
+Most common in or near an entryway, a curved staircase is a design statement.
 They do not form a circle as spiral or circular staircases do.
-Instead, curved stairs are meant to be a major design feature.

-Easy to traverse, the curve is usually gentle and is an elegant choice for any style of home.
-This type of staircase is said to be the most difficult to construct and, consequently, curved staircases are one of the most expensive.
+Easy to traverse, the curve in these stairs is gentle and elegant This type of staircase is said to be the most difficult to construct and, consequently, curved staircases are one of the most expensive.

-Great for tight spaces and small residences, ladder staircases are one of the most space-efficient types of staircases.
-Of course, it’s a good idea to check building codes in the local area because often these types of stairs cannot be the primary staircase.
+Great for tight spaces and small residences, ladder staircases are one of the most space-efficient.
+Of course, it’s a good idea to check building codes because often, these types of stairs are prohibited from being the primary staircase.

-Ladder stairs can be built in a variety of styles, from a literal ladder-style, as in this photo, to more stylized versions.
-In any case, ladder stairs will typically have taller steps and can be particularly difficult to climb, especially when coming down the staircase.
+Ladder stairs come in a variety of styles, from a literal ladder style, as in this photo, to more stylized versions.
+In any case, ladder stairs typically have taller steps and are more difficult to climb, especially when coming down the staircase.

-This type of stair design can be very handy for other uses, such as for reaching the upper shelves of extensive bookcases or extra tight spaces.
+A ladder type of stair design is handy for other uses, such as reaching the upper shelves of extensive bookcases or extra-tight spaces.

 A split staircase — originally called bifurcated stairs– is the grande dame of all staircases.
 Typically used in the entryway of a very grand and spacious home, the staircase starts with a wider flight at the bottom.